nzquail/RedeemingCommunitiesBlog/content/authors/admin/_index.md

 ---

 <br>
-In today's society, there is a need for a biblical perspective when facing the challenges concerning human needs and the enviroment around us.
-An excitement needs to rise again knowing that we can make a positive redemptive difference for the pressing issues that surround us in our communities and in our own lives.
-This is my journey, exploring what "redeeming community" looks like – you are welcome to join.
+In today's society, there is a need for a biblical perspective when facing the challenges concerning human needs and the environment around us.
+An excitement needs to rise again; knowing that we can make a positive redemptive difference for the pressing issues that surround us in our communities and in our own lives.
+This is my journey, exploring what "redeeming communities" looks like – you are welcome to join me.